moon-strider/perplexity-mcp/README.md

 A Model Context Protocol (MCP) server that provides web search functionality using [Perplexity AI's](https://www.perplexity.ai/) API.
 Works with the [Anthropic](https://www.anthropic.com/news/model-context-protocol) Claude desktop client.

-## Example
+## Examples

+Use prompts like:
-Let's you use prompts like, "Search the web to find out what's new at Anthropic in the past week."
+- "Search the web to find out what's new at Anthropic in the past week."
+- "Do deep research on the latest advances in quantum computing in the past month."

 ## Components

 ### Prompts

-The server provides a single prompt:
+The server provides two prompts:

-- perplexity_search_web: Search the web using Perplexity AI
+- **perplexity_search_web**: Quick web search using Perplexity AI
   - Required "query" argument for the search query
   - Optional "recency" argument to filter results by time period:
     - 'day': last 24 hours